-André Kertész is one of the great photographers of the 20th century although he did not get the fame and recognition in his lifetime.
+André Kertész is one of the great photographers of the 20th century although he did not get the fame and recognition he well deserved in his lifetime.
 His eye was exacting in structuring the elements in the frame and extremely curious in finding elements to photograph.
-His subjects ranged from a simple fork resting on the edge of a plate to extreme angles of the Eiffel Tower; from street views from high above, to the distorted nudes; any many things in between.
-In this post I would like to talk about one of his best known photographs, the Melancholic Tulip.
+His subjects ranged from a simple fork resting on the edge of a plate to extreme angles of the Eiffel Tower; from street views from high above to the distorted nudes; any many things in between.
+In this post, I would like to talk about one of his best-known photographs, the Melancholic Tulip.

 - The main subject is the elegantly curved tulip where the head of the flower is almost touching the base